kaipeps/space_traders_client/markdown_notes/endpoint_list.md

     - (optional) `email`: email to register for the account system
 - `/my/ships` - Purchase Ship
   - Must be docked at a Shipyard Waypoint
-  - Must have enough units for purchase
+  - Must have enough credits for purchase
   - Req Body Requires:
     - `shipType`: the type of Ship to buy
     - `waypointSymbol`: the docked Shipyard